DigonIO/pypermission/docs/docs/nist.md

     * roles within a linear ordering cannot at the same time have a containment relationship
 * Constrain conflicting roles
     * When trying to assign users to conflicting roles
-    * When trying to add a contrain, that would currently be violated by either existing users or by an existing role ordering
+    * When trying to add a constrain, that would currently be violated by either existing users or by an existing role ordering
     * Dynamically adding containment relationships might make management difficult on an existing structure.
 Possible Mitigations:
         * Warn when attempted assignment/addition introduces a conflict (ignore with `-f` flag),